eclipse-archived/ceylon-lang.org/documentation/1.0/tour/types.md

     shared object clubs extends Suit("clubs") {}
     shared object spades extends Suit("spades") {}

-We're allowed to use the names of `object` declarations in the `of` clause if they are enumerated subtypes.
+We're allowed to use the names of `object` declarations in the `of` clause.

 Now we can exhaust all cases of `Suit` in a `switch`: